 We contact past landlords to verify rental history and ask detailed questions about the applicant’s past performance.
 This information is entered into the results of the application for record and the owner is allowed to view this information.

-The security deposit is typically 70-75% of one months rent and is collected at lease signing along with any other fees or deposits.
+The security deposit is typically one months rent and is collected at lease signing along with any other fees or deposits.
 Deposits are held by BLAZE Property Group in a trust account until the tenant vacates the property.
 Payment for damage to the property, due to neglect by the resident, is deducted from the security deposit to cover any cost of repairs.
 Any deductions from a deposit must be supported by copies of bills for the expenditure, or otherwise authorized in the Lease Agreement.
 Should the lease not be fulfilled, deductions are made for repairs and costs and the remainder is forwarded to the owner of the property.

 Typically 8 pages.
 Oh, you mean lease term!